ajitminj/ajitminj.github.io/_posts/2021-03-07-Points-to-Remember.md

 - To reduce the no. of categories.
 31. What is binning?
 - Binning or discretization is the process of transforming numeric variables into categorical.
+32. While generating new features using the Feature Interaction method, we always use two categorical variables.
+True or false?
+- We can use any number of features or columns while performing feature interaction.